-Element in the db2dsdriver configuration file Section in the db2dsdriver file Description Value to set enableWLB <wlb></wlb> Specifies whether workload balancing is enabled. true.
-If enableAcr is True, the connection manager retries for server connection.
-This is supported by z/OS Version 9.0 server and starting from DB2 Version 9.7, Fix Pack 3, in Version 10.0 servers also.
-If enableAcr and enableWLB values are false, the server connection fails. enableAcr <acr></acr> Specifies whether automatic client reroute is enabled.
-For CLI or .NET applications, enabling automatic client reroute automatically enables seamless failover. false enableSeamlessAcr <acr></acr> Specifies whether seamless failover is enabled.
-Among non-Java applications, seamless failover is supported only for CLI or .NET applications. true is the default.
-If enableAcr is false, this value is false, so you do not need to set it.
+Element in the db2dsdriver configuration file Section in the db2dsdriver file Description Value to set enab1eWLB <wlb></wlb> Specifies whether workload balancing is enabled. true.
+If the value of the enableAcr parameter is true, the connection manager retries the server connection.
+This parameter is supported by the DB2 for z/OS Version 9.0 and later server.
+The DB2 Version 9.7 Fix Pack 3 and later is required to use enableAcr parameter with connections to DB2 for z/OS Version 10.0 and later server.
+If the enableAcr and enableWLB parameter values are false, the server connection fails. enableAcr <acr></acr> Specifies whether automatic client reroute is enabled.
+For CLI or .NET applications, enabling automatic client reroute automatically enables seamless failover. false.

 Table 31.
-Properties for enabling only Sysplex workload balancing for connections from non-Java applications to IDS
+Parameters for enabling only the workload balancing for connections from non-Java applications to Informix database server (continued)